 Context: The organisation upholds the legal and human rights of people using services.
 This includes people's right to receive services that protect and promote their safety and wellbeing, participation and choice.

-Indicator 4.2: The organisation proactively prevents, identifies and responds to risks to the safety and wellbeing of people using services.
+Indicator 4.2: The organisation proactively prevents, identifies and responds to

 As a part of meeting Indicator 4.2, organisations must demonstrate the common mandatory evidence requirements and relevant service specific requirements detailed below